Doctors recount ‘heart-wrenching’ stories in new study on medical care post-Roe - NewsBreak

 “And instead, in these cases, patients were being sent home,” he said.
 “And then they come back with infection, and several of them developed very severe infection that required very complicated management in the intensive care unit.”

-The Society for Maternal-Fetal Medicine recommends terminating cesarean-scar ectopic pregnancies because they pose fatal risks to pregnant people ( the complication rate can be as high as 44 percent ) and rarely result in live births.

-Despite being a rare condition – an estimated 1/1,800 to 1/2,500 of all C-section deliveries – Grossman said his team has already heard about a few cases in which patients could not access recommended treatment for cesarean-scar pregnancies.
-What’s trickier about this type of ectopic pregnancy, he said, is that the outcome is not necessarily 100 percent fatal.
+Despite being a rare condition — an estimated 1/1,800 to 1/2,500 of all C-section deliveries — Grossman said his team has already heard about a few cases in which patients could not access recommended treatment for cesarean scar pregnancies.
+What’s trickier about this type of ectopic pregnancy, he said, is that the outcome is not necessarily 100% fatal.
 There have been reported cases of survival for the pregnant person and baby, and if the embryo has cardiac activity, sometimes providers are reluctant to recommend termination.

 “[There have been] several cases where it’s been hard to arrange treatment for those patients in the states where they live,” Grossman said.
 “And sometimes they just have to follow the patient because the patient can’t travel elsewhere.
 And they’re just watching the placenta kind of grow through the uterine wall into surrounding structures.
 It’s really very concerning.”

 Texas high-risk OB-GYN Patricia Santiago-Munoz says the option to continue a risky pregnancy like this should be up to the patient.
-The maternal fetal medicine specialist at the University of Texas Southwestern Medical Center in Dallas published a blog post last August to inform patients that treatment for cesarean-scar ectopic pregnancies is legal under Texas’s abortion law.
+The maternal fetal medicine specialist at the University of Texas Southwestern Medical Center in Dallas published a blog post last August to inform patients that treatment for cesarean scar ectopic pregnancies are legal under Texas’s abortion law.

-But as has been true in Texas and in many of the 12 other states where abortion is banned , patients have been reportedly experiencing denials and delays in care.
-These laws level harsh penalties for doctors, many of whom are confused how to navigate narrow or vaguely worded “life of the mother” exceptions .
+But as has been true in Texas and in many of the 12 other states where abortion is currently banned, patients have been reportedly experiencing denials and delays in care.
+These laws level harsh penalties for doctors, many of whom are confused how to navigate narrow or vaguely worded “life of the mother” exceptions.

 “The problem in general with these exceptions is that medicine is not black and white; there’s a lot of gray,” Grossman said.
 “In many situations a patient can be okay and kind of slowly start deteriorating, and then a condition can suddenly deteriorate very quickly.
 How big a chance of that happening is considered too big?
 That is what physicians and hospital administrators are facing now in this new era.”